2023 CONCACAF Gold Cup Group C

 Group C of the 2023 CONCACAF Gold Cup took place from June 26 to July 4, 2023.
 The group consisted of Costa Rica, Panama, and El Salvador.
 A fourth team (Martinque) entered the group via the Gold Cup qualification tournament.
+The top two teams, Panama and Costa Rica, advanced to the quarter-finals, while the other two teams were eliminated.